Do Large Language Models Think Like the Brain? Sentence-Level Evidences from Layer-Wise Embeddings and fMRI: Experiments and Results

 \subsection{Model Performance and Activation Correlation}

-To comprehensively assess the correspondence between computational models and brain activity, we compared model performance across multiple brain regions and layers.
+Next, to comprehensively assess the correspondence between models and brain activity, we compared model performance across multiple brain regions and layers.

-The comparative evaluation of various computational models across all brain regions is summarized in Figure~\ref{fig:all_ROIs_comparison}, which displays the layer-wise correlation coefficients together with their 95\% confidence intervals.
+The comparative evaluation of various computational models across all brain regions is summarized in Figure \ref{fig:all_ROIs_comparison}, which displays the layer-wise correlation coefficients together with their 95\% confidence intervals.
 Each curve represents the average performance trajectory of a given model, with shaded regions indicating confidence bounds.
 Notably, we found that in most cases, models achieve peak predictive performance at their intermediate layers, not the final layer, consistent with previous findings~\cite{mischler2024contextual}.

 To further compare models, we selected the optimal layer exhibiting peak performance as the model's output representation and examined the average correlation across 12 ROIs, as shown in Figure~\ref{fig:boxplot_model_avg_correlation}.
-More detailed results for individual ROIs can be found in Appendix Figure~\ref{fig:model_roi_boxplot}.
 Our results show that LLMs consistently yield higher correlation metrics than the base BERT model across brain regions.

 From the 14 LLMs, we selected 5 instruction-tuned models (which have their corresponding base versions) along with their 5 corresponding base versions for comparative analysis.
 The selection was motivated by the intent to directly compare the impact of instruction tuning.
-As shown in Figure \ref{fig:Instruct}, instruction-tuned models exhibit performance improvements in both Correlation and Performance metrics when compared with the base models.
+Figure \ref{fig:Instruct}(a) presents the comparison of activation correlations, while Figure \ref{fig:Instruct}(b) shows the performance differences between base and instruction-tuned versions.
+We notice that instruction-tuned models exhibit performance improvements in both Correlation and Performance metrics when compared with the base models.
 Specifically, the p-value for the Correlation Change indicates a trend toward significance, while the Performance Change (permutation test, $p = 0.03125$) demonstrates that the observed performance gains are not only substantial in magnitude but also consistent enough to reach statistical significance.
 These results underscore the potential of instruction-tuning in enhancing model behavior.